-What does a productive coaching session look like with your sales rep?
+Coaching sales reps is a fundamental task of sales management.
 Follow these guidelines to improve your performance as a sales coach.

 Great Sales Managers leave clues as to why they have successful sales teams.
-When coaching salespeople one-on-one, there are consistent practices that emerge to give us insight as to what really works.
+When coaching sales reps one-on-one, they practice techniques that give us insight as to what really works.
 I’ve assembled seven of them here that top performing Sales Managers do over and over again.

 1. They identify their salesperson’s selling skills

 Assess the selling skills in each step of the sales process.
 How would rate your sales rep’s abilities in the Lead Generation step?
-How we do they build lists, establish credibility, select their words, respond to objections, gain access to decision-makers?
+How we do they build lists, establish credibility, make cold calls, respond to objections, gain access to decision-makers?
 What about the other steps of the sales process?
 Take time to list their skills and and assign a rating to each one.
 From that you can create a custom development plan.
 Each of your sales reps has specific developmental needs.
 They need custom coaching based on their skills.

 2. They identify their salesperson’s personal skills

 Personal skills relate to a sales rep’s personality style, communication style and core motivators.
-In addition, they also relate to their cognitive abilities such as: ability to handle rejection, self-confidence, empathy, emotional control, persistence, and many others.
+In addition, they also relate to their decision-making abilities such as: ability to handle rejection, self-confidence, empathy, emotional control, persistence, and many others.
+For example:

 An in-depth sales assessment is an excellent way to uncover the personal skills of your salespeople to identify their strengths and areas of development.